Competition Rules

 All Club Competitions will be run under UK (England) Athletics rules.

 There are five club competitions which result in the award of a trophy at the end of a season.
-These are: Time Trial Series, Grand Prix Series, Bob Connor Trophy, Off-road/Trail Series and Cross-Country Series.
+These are: Time Trial Series, Grand Prix Series, Bob Connor Trophy, Cross-Country Series and Parkrun Challenge.
 Any runner who finishes first in a competition will be eligible to win the corresponding trophy and will not be excluded from winning other trophies if they are successful in other competitions.

 More and more of our club runners are competing in the various LRC competitions.
-Results are being published by race organisers very quickly these days and our members are, quite rightly, wanting to know where they stand in the GP competition in a timely fashion; processing this data can be time consuming and frustrating if our compilers cannot identify our competitors on the organiser’s data.
-The competition rules are set out below and are in operation so that, firstly, EA rules are complied with, secondly, to ensure prompt publication to our members of the state of our internal competition and, thirdly, to ensure that our volunteer compilers can produce results without constantly having to revisit the data.
-There will be a 7 day period from the date of the event where members can deal with and notify anomalies after which the results will be published; after this only errors by the compilers will be rectified.
+Results are being published by race organisers very quickly these days and our members are, quite rightly, wanting to know where they stand in the Club Competitions in a timely fashion; processing this data can be time consuming and frustrating if our compilers cannot identify our competitors on the organiser’s data.
+The competition rules are set out below and are in operation so that, firstly, EA rules are complied with, secondly, to ensure prompt publication to our members of the state of our Club Competitions and, thirdly, to ensure that our volunteer compilers can produce results without constantly having to revisit the data.
+There will be a 7-day period from the date of the event where members can deal with and notify anomalies after which the results will be published; after this, only errors by the compilers will be rectified.

 The committee reserves the right to amend these rules as circumstances demand.
 Any changes will be communicated to the membership via the Competitions section of the official LRC website.